 What is the job of a paediatric eye specialist?

 Paediatric eye specialists specifically provide treatment and care to children with eye problems.
 Most of the problems in these cases are found only in children or require different innovative methods of diagnosis and treatment as compared to the adult versions of the same disorders.

 What is the way to become a paediatric optometrist?

 A paediatric optometrist is trained while working under or with a paediatric eye specialist.
-These are the people who learn through observing, asking questions, before starting practice.

 What are paediatric eye doctors called?